zukunft/zukunft.com/docs/llm/pending_prio_2.md

 ### fix error and warnings

 ### general

-create the user_message $msg object once at the start of each script and use this parameter in every function that might create a message that is relevant for the calling user

 check where in the frontend a parameter / configuration values is used that is not yet taken from the config.yaml / user_configuration and at least mark it with a TODO Prio 1